HeheYash/Yash-Walhekar-Cyber-Task-2/Analysis_Report.md

 This sentence is used twice, consecutively, which is a pointer to a copy-pasted email template that is sloppy.

-### 8. Summarize phishing traits found in the email
+### 8. Summarized phishing traits found in the email
 This is an email phishing/spam which utilizes a number of tricks to make it warm and fuzzy:

 1.  **Social Engineering:** It uses **Display Name Spoofing** (`*****Swagbucks*****`) and **lure-based content** ("easy money") to build false trust.